 Musa C. Mseleku was born on 9 June 1975 in Mzumbe, KwaMadlala, in KwaZulu-Natal, South Africa.
 He grew up in a rural Zulu community.
 As a result, traditional customs shaped his views on family and polygamy.
 [1]

-His mother, Joyce Mseleku (Nomathemba), and his grandmother, Phiwe Flo Dingile Mseleku, both played important roles in his upbringing.
+His mother Joyce Mseleku (Nomathemba), and his grandmother, Phiwe Flo Dingile Mseleku, both played important roles in his upbringing.
 In addition, he often speaks about the influence of his ancestors on his life choices.
+Like when he complemented MaCele, saying his ancestors were working overtime when he met her.

 Career Beginnings

-Mseleku started his career in media.
-First, he worked at Durban Youth Radio.
-Then, he joined the South African Broadcasting Corporation and later worked at Ukhozi FM.
-At the same time, he became involved in community development work, especially in rural areas within the Ugu District.
+Mseleku started his career in media when he worked at Durban Youth Radio as a News anchor.
+After that he joined the South African Broadcasting Corporation and later worked at Ukhozi FM.
+At the same time, he worked as a municipality employee involved in community development work in rural areas of Ugu District.

 After that, he moved into business.
-He founded Mseleku Holdings, which operates in mining, construction, entertainment, and media.
-As a result, he built a reputation as a self-made entrepreneur.
-He also expanded into television production through Thanxma Productions.
-[3]
+In the 2010s he founded Mseleku Holdings, which operates in mining, construction, entertainment, and media.
+As a result, he built a reputation as a self-made millionaire and entrepreneur.
+He later founded Thanx ma Productions in 2017, which produces unscripted reality television shows.
+It has produced several shows including UThando Nesithembu, Igumbi Lamakhosikazi, Izingane Zesithembu, Mnakwethu, and Ezomshado.

 Musa Mseleku Authorship & Music